Bleuje/variations-combinator/README.md

 Thanks to GenerateMe for the inspiration and work used here.

 Possible future work :

-- release more executables
-- branch without gamepad code
+- windows executable
-- youtube demo video should come when I'll have my gamepad available
+- youtube demo video
-- improve code quality